pieterjanv/io-ts-extended/README.md

 const test: source extends target ? true : false = true;
 ```

-Unlike object types, for tuple types the intersection of two tuples is not
+Unlike for object types, for tuple types the intersection of two tuples is not
-the tuple of the intersection of the elements.
+the tuple of the intersections of each tuple element type.

 ```typescript
 type source = [unknown, number];